madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 curl -H "Api-Key: YOUR_API_KEY" http://localhost:8000/api/data/user_details/USERNAME
 ```

 ### POST /api/data/create_session/{user_id}

 This endpoint is used to create a session for a user with the given user_id.
 Requires API key for authentication.
+You can only make login sessions for your own user!

 Request Headers
 ```